 - Appropriately enough, the Imperial Guard in Dawn of War works like this.
-You have two options: go for Strength in Numbers (which is risky and actually works best with lots of upgrades, leaving it to the late-game), or try to quickly roll out a Baneblade.
+You have two options: go for Strength in Numbers (which is risky and actually works best with lots of upgrades, leaving it to the late-game) with a artillery and Lemann Russ tanks (which also are late-game), or try to quickly roll out a Baneblade.

 - In Star Fox 64, the Star Wolf team shows up near the end with improved fighters that are technically superior to the Arwings.

-- Incidentally, in Command, Star Wolf team do indeed have better ships, outclassing every other playable ships in the game.
+- Incidentally, in Star Fox Command, Star Wolf team do indeed have better ships, outclassing every other playable ships in the game.

-- In Baldur's Gate 2, when Minsc notices his current weapon cannot harm his enemy, he exclaims "No effect!?
+- In Baldur's Gate II, when Minsc notices his current weapon cannot harm his enemy, he exclaims "No effect!?
 I need a bigger sword..."
-He makes a similar remark after the first encounter with one of the game's Bonus Bosses, the red dragon.
+He makes a similar remark after the first encounter with one of the game's Optional Bosses, the red dragon.

 - In the Ace Combat series and other flight-action titles, getting a better plane which is better-armed, faster and more agile is an invocation of this trope.
-As to be expected, every now and then a Weak, but Skilled enemy ace, like Alberto "Espada One" Lopez from ACZ, will proceed to show that having the better plane is not all that matters.
+As to be expected, every now and then a Weak, but Skilled enemy ace, like Alberto "Espada One" Lopez from Ace Combat Zero: The Belkan War, will proceed to show that having the better plane is not all that matters.

 - Air Force Delta Strike plays this straight with its progressively better planes.